WSSD Reopening Questions and Answers - September 22, 2020

 Physical Education class will participate outside when feasible.
-Masks will not be required to be worn during PE classes when students are outside and maintaining a six foot separation; they may be required during inside activities or if social distancing is not possible.
+Masks will be required to be worn during PE classes and recess.

 Q: What cleaning protocols will be in place for buildings?

 Daily disinfecting of all areas after students and staff exit the building will be completed.
-In addition, teachers, staff, and administrators will have access to face masks/shields, disinfectant sprays, and gloves in classrooms and office spaces to be able to additionally disinfect surfaces as used and in an ongoing effort to ensure student and staff safety.
+In addition, teachers, staff, and administrators will have access to face masks and shields, gloves, and disinfectant sprays in classrooms and office spaces to be able to additionally disinfect surfaces as used and in an ongoing effort to ensure student and staff safety.

-Outside groups, visitors, and/or the public will not be permitted to utilize indoor facilities to allow staff sufficient time to clean and sanitize.
+To allow staff sufficient time to clean and sanitize, outside groups, visitors, and/or the public will not be permitted to utilize indoor facilities.

-Custodial staff will be trained on the requirements for cleaning, sanitizing, disinfecting, and ventilation protocols either by facilities management or by specific product vendors.
-All training will be completed prior to students and staff re-entering the building before the start of the school year, and continued on a regular/monthly/annually/ or as requirement changes are made.
+Custodial staff have been trained on the requirements for cleaning, sanitizing, disinfecting, and ventilation protocols either by facilities management or by specific product vendors.
+All training has been completed and will continue on a regular/monthly/annually basis or as requirement changes are made.
 Training will be completed as a group and individually by demonstration and using other visual training tools and best practices.
 Staff responsible for cleaning, sanitizing, disinfecting, and ventilation protocols will be monitored by facilities management and building administration ensuring guidelines are followed

 Q: What other steps is the WSSD taking to minimize the transmission of COVID-19?